26. Mantra of Vajrapani Bodhisattva

 Additionally, when one immerses into samadhi, the mantras can treat every affliction and one can gain accomplishment in all Karma [action] Practices.
 Thus, when one attains accomplishment in the samadhi, all prayers and requests will naturally be answered.

 Today, my elucidation of the great teaching of the Vajra Holder, Lord of Secrets, manifested from the Tathagata.
 These mantras are spoken by the throne holder and they are precious words.
 When sentient beings are faced with calamities, Vajrapani arrives to succour them.
 When one practices this teaching, all situations involving possession by spirits, illness, disharmony in the family, or major calamities, will improve due to the merits of recitation.
 [If one does not practice this teaching], then the individual should quickly seek the help from an authentic vajra master to help him out of his predicament.

 Here is a verse in praise of Vajrapani:

 From the buddha heart comes the dharma rain.

-From the wisdom moon spread the compassion rays.
+From the wisdom moon, the rays of compassion shine.

 Vajrapani with his vajra scepter